DE|EN

 Is Eternit always asbestos?

 No. "Eternit" is a brand name for fibre cement, not a synonym for asbestos.
 But for decades the two meant practically the same thing: Eternit products from before about 1990 almost always contain asbestos (10 to 15 percent chrysotile), products from about 1993 onwards are asbestos-free (cellulose and PVA fibres).
 The problem: old and new boards are visually identical.
 Sometimes a production stamp reveals a date after 1994, often it is missing or weathered.
 Only the laboratory analysis is reliable.
-How an Upper Austrian patent of 1901 became the ubiquitous roofing material is a story we tell separately (→ Eternit: the story).
+How an Austrian patent of 1901 became the ubiquitous roofing material is a story we tell separately (→ Eternit: the story).

 What makes asbestos dangerous